sasdogged/sasdogged/README.md

 * 📭Can reach me at: sasdogged@gmail.com.

-* 🤝🏼I am always eager to contribute to challenging and exciting projects and collaborate with other developers.
+* 🤝🏼I am always eager to contribute to challenging and exciting projects, collaborate with other developers on projects and also at hackathons.